RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

 Refer to <a href="/Product-Categories/Accessories/RAKDAP1-Flash-and-Debug-Tool/Overview/#rakdap1-flash-and-debug-tool" target="_blank">RAKDAP1 Flash and Debug Tool</a>.

-2. Check pyOCD installation
+2. Check pyOCD installation.

 ```sh
 pyocd list
 ```
-3. Clone RAK repository
+3. Clone RAK repository.

 ```sh
 git clone https://github.com/RAKWireless/RAK4600_Arduino
 ```

-4. Flash bootloader
+4. Flash bootloader.

 ```sh
 cd RAK4600_Arduino
 pyocd flash -t nrf52 feather_nrf52832_bootloader.hex
 ```

-5. Install BSP support for Arduino as described on section BSP Installation
+5. Install the BSP support for Arduino as described in section BSP Installation.

 https://github.com/RAKWireless/RAK4600_Arduino#bsp-installation

 :::tip 📝 NOTE:
-Before upload any Arduino example make sure that the RAK4600 is on DFU mode.
+Before uploading any Arduino example, make sure that the RAK4600 is on DFU mode.
 1. Connect the RX pin of RAK4600 to GND.
-2. Press the reset button and then disconnect RX pin from GND.
+2. Press the reset button and then disconnect the RX pin from GND.
 Now the RAK4600 is on DFU mode.
 :::

 ## Connecting to The Things Stack (TTN V3)